addisonglobal/backend-technical-test/README.md

 ```
 **Task:** Provide both implementations of _requestToken_ in terms of _authenticate_ and _issueToken_.
 By doing that, whoever implements the service will only need to implement _authenticate_ and _issueToken_.

 > **Note:** Bear in mind the `scala.concurrent.Future` in Scala is not equivalent to the `java.util.concurrent.Future` in Java.
 Future in Scala is composable, so if you're developing the solution in Java, feel free to change the signature in order to use most appropriate for Java.
-Our suggestion would be either `java.util.concurrent.CompletionStage` or `java.util.concurrent.CompletableFuture`.
+Suggestions: either `java.util.concurrent.CompletionStage` or `java.util.concurrent.CompletableFuture`.

 ### 2. Service Implementation